 If there’s one thing I’ve learned in all my traveling the last few years, being prepared is key.
 No matter what diet you’re on or your lifestyle requirements, if you want to stay on track and feel your best, you have to come prepared.
 But being prepared can look a little bit different for everyone?
 Something that works for car journeys might be a bit much for a plane ride.
-So today I’m sharing the first part of what is sure to be many travel guides or what to pack so you stay on track during your next car journey.
+So today I’m sharing the some of my favorite healthy diet tips that will help make your life on the go easier!

 When I was a regular Atlanta resident, I found myself traveling quite a bit.
 Mostly I would end up in the place I live in now lending my parents a hand.
 But I would also go to South Georgia to see family or to many other places that my little Prius would efficiently carry me.
 The perks of a hybrid and saving on gas!

 Some friends have always been great at helping to make sure I can eat whatever they are cooking.
 But when it comes to small towns, finding foods on the go that are nutritionally satisfying and don’t make me feel terrible can be a struggle.
-So like any good girl scout, I always come prepared.
+So like any good girl scout (let’s be real I was too busy reading to girl scout) I always come prepared thanks to my healthy diet tips.
 Here’s what in my regularly packed food travel bag:

 You will almost always find me with at least 2-3 drinks.
+One is typically water, another coffee/tea and then some form of carbonated beverage (zevia, bubbly, kombucha, etc.).
 It’s a struggle.
 These days I carry around my hydro flask* constantly.
 But I also like to snag one of those extra large bottles from the grocery store and use it to refill my bottle on the go.
 I know that if I’m thirsty, I’ll start snacking if there isn’t any water around.
 And staying hydrate is key to keeping me on track.

 In most of my travel bags, you’ll find a stash of activated nuts.
-The combo of healthy fat and protein is great for keeping me fuller for longer if I find that I’m eating a lacking salad on the go.
+Or individaul satchets of protein powder.
+One of the best healthy diet tips I’ve found is making sure I’m getting the protein I need.
+My body craves it.
+Nuts & nut butters (I like this one*) are a very portable option.
+Plus, the combo of healthy fat and protein is great for keeping me fuller for longer if I find that I’m eating a lacking salad on the go.
 Instead of reaching for chips or something else my body won’t love, the nuts give me that crunchy, salty satisfaction but don’t spike my blood sugar as much.
-You could also carry around almond butter or nut butter packs as well.
-I tend to have both in my car and my bag.

 If I have any dried or fresh fruit options, I’ll throw them in my cooler as well.
 I like to give myself nutritional dense options.
 Plus, if they sit at home for several days while I’m gone, then they will go bad.
 It doesn’t hurt me to pack them so I have good food choices and I’m wasting less.
 Win win!
 I’m a sucker for dried mango or bananas when I’m on the run.
 Perfect for settling any sweet cravings and easily transported no matter where I go.